Fifty Years of SAR Automatic Target Recognition: The Road Forward: History of SAR ATR

 \subsection{Understanding Physics: Theoretical Foundations and Statistical Modeling (1970s–1990s)}

-Early research centered on physical mechanism modeling and statistical theory, aiming to establishing the theoretical foundations of SAR imaging and target scattering.
-In 1951, Carl Wiley proposed the Doppler Beam Sharpening (DBS) principle and presented the frequency-domain formation conditions for synthetic aperture imaging \cite{wiley1985synthetic}.
-Rihaczek established the first theoretical connection between electromagnetic target properties and recognition feasibility \cite{1969Principles}.
-Harger standardized imaging geometric models, creating reproducible analytical workflows \cite{harger1971synthetic}.
-After the launch of Seasat-A in 1978, extensive measured images drove the statistical modeling of speckle noise, including the speckle model \cite{arsenault1976speckleModel}, K-distribution \cite{jakeman1976KDistribution}, product model \cite{ward1981productmodel}, and texture analysis \cite{ulaby1986textural,burl1989texture}.
-Concurrently, Cell-Averaging Constant False Alarm Rate (CA-CFAR) \cite{finn1966adaptiveCACFAR,hm1968adaptiveCACFAR} converted the Neyman-Pearson criterion into an adaptive threshold algorithm, realizing automatic detection under a constant false alarm rate.
-Novak \textit{et al.} (1989) \cite{novak1989studies} further integrated clutter covariance estimation with multi-polarization channel fusion, providing foundational solutions for automatic target detection in cluttered environments
+Early research focused primarily on physical mechanism modeling and statistical theory, with the goal of establishing the foundations of SAR imaging and target scattering analysis.
+In 1951, Carl Wiley proposed the principle of Doppler Beam Sharpening (DBS) and described the frequency-domain conditions for synthetic aperture image formation \cite{wiley1985synthetic}.
+Rihaczek later established an early theoretical connection between electromagnetic target properties and recognition feasibility \cite{1969Principles}.
+Harger further standardized SAR imaging geometry, providing a reproducible basis for subsequent analysis and interpretation \cite{harger1971synthetic}.

+With the launch of Seasat-A in 1978, increasing access to measured SAR data promoted the statistical modeling of coherent imaging phenomena and background clutter.
+Representative studies included the speckle model \cite{arsenault1976speckleModel}, K-distribution \cite{jakeman1976KDistribution}, product model \cite{ward1981productmodel}, and texture analysis methods \cite{ulaby1986textural,burl1989texture}.
+In parallel, target detection research developed along a statistical decision-theoretic path.
+Cell-Averaging Constant False Alarm Rate (CA-CFAR) \cite{finn1966adaptiveCACFAR,hm1968adaptiveCACFAR} transformed the Neyman--Pearson criterion into an adaptive thresholding algorithm, enabling automatic detection under a controlled false-alarm rate.
+Novak \textit{et al.} \cite{novak1989studies} further combined clutter covariance estimation with multi-polarization channel fusion, providing an important basis for target detection in cluttered environments.

+Overall, this stage established the physical and statistical foundations of SAR ATR.
+However, these approaches relied mainly on explicit modeling and hypothesis testing, which offered limited flexibility for representing fine-grained target variability.
+This limitation motivated the subsequent shift toward handcrafted feature design.